The descendant from a lineage of songkok-makers, Yusrif bin Udin Pakih makes this traditional Malay headgear by hand in Batu Caves. ...

-Ramlan Ortega Sensei is Aikido Shudokan’s Chief Instructor and oversees all dojos in the country and in Singapore.
+Ramlan Ortega Sensei is Chief Instructor of Aikido Shudokan Malaysia and Singapore.

 At a time of political tension, Thamby’s decision to go to Japan was seen as unusual.
 While studying under Harayoshi Ichijima Sensei and Kyuzo Mifune Sensei at Kodokan in Tokyo, Thamby was introduced to Soke Gozo Shioda, one of aikido founder Morihei Ueshiba’s finest students.
 Intrigued by the graceful and practical quality of the new martial art form, Thamby vowed to study aikido.